theingridefactor/bodyshop-products-app/README.md

 - MongoDB for the database
-- GatsbyJS for the frontend and other integrations (based on ReactJS and GraphQL open-source)
+- GatsbyJS for the app frontend and related plug-ins (based on ReactJS and GraphQL open-source)
 - GraphQL to access the data by querying an API